Camp Joe Scherman

 California incense cedar (Calocedrus decurrens) in the San Jacinto Mountains.

 Camp Joe Scherman (often abbreviated Camp Scherman) is a 700 acre camping and recreation facility owned and operated by the Girl Scout Council of Orange County (GSCOC) located off the Pines to Palms Highway in Riverside County in Southern California.

 The camp is in the southern San Jacinto Mountains, at 5500 ft in elevation.
 The scenic property features rolling foothills of California montane chaparral and woodlands habitats below Pine Mountain, a junior Olympic-size pool, two ponds, and miles of trails for hiking and exploring.

 Campers' activities include backpacking, sailing, canoeing, archery, horseback riding, swimming, arts and crafts, nature exploration, camping skills, games, drama, rock climbing, campfires, and outdoor cooking.

 History

 The land was originally the homeland the Cahuilla Indians, and many locations in the camp have names derived from the Cahuilla language.

-Joe Scherman (born 1902) was California's first state ranger and was intimately involved in GSCOC's purchase of the property upon which Camp Scherman was established.
+Joe Scherman (born 1902) was California's first state forest ranger for Orange County and was intimately involved in GSCOC's purchase of the property upon which Camp Scherman was established.
 All 700 acre were originally owned by James Wellman, a somewhat legendary big-game hunter and good friend of Joe Scherman's.
 Scherman helped negotiate with Wellman for the property, and in 1959, the first 560 acre were purchased for $96,500.
 Eighteen years later, in 1977, the final 140 acre were purchased from the Wellman family to complete the property within Camp Scherman today.